 Does your organisation have Grand Designs?

 Are you about to embark on a new e-learning project?
-Rebecca Trigg looks at the different approaches to consider when it comes to designing and building e-learning.
+Acteon Learning and Communication consultant, Rebecca Trigg looks at the different approaches to consider when it comes to designing and building e-learning.

 I imagine most people have seen an episode of Grand Designs.
 It’s the TV show that follows the story of a family building their dream house.
 It starts out with a happy family, usually expecting their first child, with grand plans and sunny plot.
 A year on, they are living in a damp caravan, arguing and borrowing money from the bank.
 Luckily, there’s normally a happy ending involving sustainable materials, panoramic views and laughing children.